deepakshilkar/snooze-tabs-experimental/README.md

+# This is a fork of the original repo and I am trying to incorporate some of the featyures from Snoozze.

 # Tab Snoozer

 Tab Snoozer is a Chrome extension that helps you manage your browser tabs by allowing you to "snooze" them for a set period.
 Once snoozed, the tab will close and reopen automatically at the specified time.